Distributed Koopman Operator Learning for Perception and Safe Navigation: Introduction

 \section{Introduction}

-The advent of intelligent transportation systems (ITS) has driven increasing interest in autonomous agents that can safely navigate in dynamic, uncertain environments such as urban streets, plazas, and shared pedestrian zones \cite{yan2025selective}.
+The advent of autonomous navigation systems has driven increasing interest in autonomous agents that can safely navigate in dynamic, uncertain environments such as urban streets, plazas, and shared pedestrian zones \cite{farina2015application}.
 In these settings, safety and reliability become paramount~\cite{tordesillas2021faster}.
 Ground robots or autonomous platforms moving through cluttered, time-varying environments must continuously account for surrounding obstacles, adapt to uncertainty, and rapidly incorporate new sensory information~\cite{siegwart2011introduction}.
-Among control methodologies, model predictive control (MPC) stands out for ITS-related applications by optimizing trajectories while enforcing constraints such as collision avoidance and kinematic limits~\cite{rawlings2017model,gratzer2024two, zhang2025mpc}.
+Among control methodologies, model predictive control (MPC) stands out for autonomous navigation-related applications by optimizing trajectories while enforcing constraints such as collision avoidance and kinematic limits~\cite{rawlings2017model}.

-Avoiding collisions with moving targets such as vehicles, pedestrians, or crowds is a central concern in ITS applications.
+Avoiding collisions with moving targets such as vehicles, pedestrians, or crowds is a central concern in autonomous navigation applications.
 Considerable work has addressed static obstacles (see e.g.,~\cite{farina2015application, li2023survey}), but dynamic obstacle avoidance remains more challenging due to unpredictability, interaction effects, and environmental uncertainty~\cite{li2023moving, olcay2024dynamic, wei2022moving}.
-In transportation settings, predictions of pedestrian flows \cite{jiang2025fam, mai2025evaluating} or vehicle trajectories \cite{wang2025risk, ye2025tp} over short horizons become critical.
 Indeed, those forecasts directly influence the control decisions in a receding-horizon framework.
-As a result, prediction-aware MPC formulations, where predicted obstacle regions are incorporated as time-varying constraints, have grown in interest in robotics and ITS communities~\cite{lindqvist2020nonlinear, zhu2023real, olcay2024dynamic}.
+As a result, prediction-aware MPC formulations, where predicted obstacle regions are incorporated as time-varying constraints, have grown in interest in robotics and autonomous navigation communities~\cite{lindqvist2020nonlinear, zhu2023real, olcay2024dynamic}.